rachana-paudel/AWS_Solution_Architect/IAM/README.md

     + Remove that name
     + Click on IAM and users
     + Make new Users and add permission to that users
-    + Click IAMReadonly or something
+    + Click 'IAMReadonly' or something
     + Click User group and create a group
     + set name : developers
     + policy: choose any